SkyLined/blog.skylined.nl/Articles/2016-06-22 Heap spraying high addresses in 32-bit Chrome,Firefox on 64-bit Windows/#1 Intro.md

 index.
 Because the base address of the memory block depends on the allocator used by the browser, it is deterministic and the right index can be guessed with very high reliability.
 The code below shows how this is done.
-After loading this webpage you can inspect the memory at `0xDEADBEEF` (in Chrome make sure you have the render process) to make sure it contains the value `0xBADC0DED`.
+After loading this web-page you can inspect the memory at `0xDEADBEEF` (in Chrome make sure you have the render process) to make sure it contains the value `0xBADC0DED`.